bcallanan/dockers/README.md

 If you want to try you had there I can help if you get stuck.
 Just ask!

 Oh, and by the way the ethereum docker works too!
 I have or will expose that repo which will work with that docker-compose.
-I did that project cause a Fidelity Investment opportunity had the job desc covering it.
-So at first I did a crash-course in ethereum blockchain.
+I had applied for an opportunity the had the job desc covering it.
+So, at first, I did a crash-course in ethereum blockchain.
 Got it working, built a blockchain microservice that had hooks into the docker set up.
-Then, FI didnt even ask a single question on it.
+Then, they didnt even ask a single question on it.
 Instead, they asked maxOccurence Element in a list of integers or strings whaever the case.

 here's the magic on that one...
 Though I really wanted the job they went with someone else.
 I had wished they asked about blockchain and